moddyz/RayTracingInOneWeekend/README.md

 # RayTracingInOneWeekend

-An implementation of the book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).  **RTOW** will be used for brevity for the remainder of this document.
+An implementation of the book [Ray Tracing in One Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html).

 ## Table of Contents